-- 1. Preserve Alameda Point's Historic District, buildings, development patterns, and open spaces. - 2.
-Preserve to the greatest extent possible buildings within the Alameda Point Historic District to maintain the neighborhood and historic character. - 3.
-Preserve the historic sense of place of the Historic District by preserving the historic pattern of streets and open spaces in the area. - Prepare design guidelines and specifications for new construction within and adjacent to the Historic District that ensures compatibility of new construction with the character of the Historic District.
+- 1. Preserve the NAS Alameda Historic District - 2.
+Preserve to the greatest extent possible buildings within the Alameda Point Historic District to maintain neighborhood and historic character. - 3.
+Preserve the historic sense of place by preserving the historic pattern of streets and open spaces in the area. - 4.
+Prepare design guidelines and specifications for new construction within and adjacent to the Historic District that ensures compatibility of new construction with the character.